jichang/unionpdf/README.md

 ### How to write a pdf plugin

 A PDF Plugin is a component that can add specific functionalty to PDF document.
 Like in the @onepdf/plugins repo, PdfPages is used to display PDF content, PdfThumbnails is to show thumbnails.
 To build a pdf plugin, you just need to use hooks usePdfDocument and usePdfEngine to provide functionalities.
-You should avoid coupling between plugins.
+Do note that you should avoid coupling between plugins.

 ### Dev